 12. On the subway in Tokyo they have ‘no phone’ areas.
 In one there was a right old fusspot of a lady who was ensuring everyone stuck to the rule.
 She booted the guys out for even playing on them silently.

-13. You think you know sandwiches – but when it comes with strawberries and cream in it you realise it’s not the same as your average tuna mayo at home.
+13. You think you know sandwiches – but when it comes with strawberries and cream in it you realise it’s a wonderful quirk of crazy Japan, not the same as your average tuna mayo at home.

 14. Sumo wrestlers are real, are huge celebrities yet still wander around the supermarkets.